hedgedesk/django-idempotency-key/README.md

     'LOCK': {
         # Specify the key object locking class to be used for locking access to the cache storage object.
         # If not specified then defaults to 'idempotency_key.locks.basic.ThreadLock'
-        'CLASS': 'idempotency_key.locks.basic.ThreadLock',
+        'CLASS': 'idempotency_key.locks.basic.MultiProcessRedisKeyLock',

         # Location of the Redis server if MultiProcessRedisLock is used otherwise this is ignored.
         # The host name can be specified or both the host name and the port separated by a colon ':'
-        'LOCATION': 'localhost:6379',
+        'LOCATION': 'redis://localhost:6379/1',

-        # The unique name to be used accross processes for the lock.
+        # The unique name to be used across processes for the lock.
 Only used by the MultiProcessRedisLock class
         'NAME': 'MyLock',

         # The maximum time to live for the lock.
 If a lock is given and is never released this timeout forces the release
         # The lock time is in seconds and the default is None which means lock until it is manually released
         'TTL': None,

+        # The maximum time for a key to live as an integer seconds.
+Only used by the MultiProcessRedisLock classes
+        'KEY_TTL': 86400,

         # The use of a lock around the storage object so that only one thread at a time can access it.
         # By default this is set to true.
 WARNING: setting this to false may allow duplicate calls to occur if the timing